No767/Kumiko/Community/contributing.md

    make run
    ```

-   To exit out of Rin, hit Ctrl + C to kill the process.
+   To exit out of Kumiko, hit Ctrl + C to kill the process.

 ### Things to keep in mind